dotarjun/RJN-bot/README.md

 <div align="center">

 👋 I'm a passionate Full stack developer who enjoys contributing to open-source projects.
+ - Repos I have contributed to:
+   - NextAuth
+   - Devicons
+   - TheOdinProject

 🎨 Besides my coding skills, I also have a knack for design, adding an artistic touch to my work.